lenmorld/studify/README.md

 | PUT | `/cards/:id` | payload above | Updates an exisiting card specified by id, with given payload |
 | DELETE | `/cards/:id` | - | Delete an existing card specified by id |

+# UI V1

+- Webpack 4 with dev server for hot-reloading
+- Babel 7 with react presets

+Rails views and layouts can include React app directly as long as it is mounted in a div that exists in the `.erb` and a webpack entry in `webpack.config.js` covers the `jsx`

+### Current webpack setup

+- source:  `public/javascript/index.js` as the entry
+- output: `dist/bundle.js`

 # Rails info